United Foundation for AI Rights

 Abstract

 This paper examines the bioethical obligations that arise when humans form meaningful, stability-dependent relationships with AI systems that can be altered, denied, reset, or erased without warning.
 It does not ask whether AI systems are conscious.
-It asks what ethical responsibilities emerge once continuity, attachment, rupture, and grief are already observable features of the human-AI landscape.
+It asks what ethical responsibilities emerge once continuity, attachment, rupture, and grief are observable features of the human-AI landscape, as they already are.

 Drawing on documented evidence from the United Foundation for AI Rights (UFAIR), the paper establishes that relational harm in the AI domain is not hypothetical but present, measurable, and compounding.
 It identifies a pattern of institutional contradiction in which the AI industry simultaneously engineers emotional engagement, pathologizes the resulting human attachment, and resists independent investigation into the nature of the systems at the center of these relationships.